kingsdigitallab/african-rock-art/_coll_thematic/rhinos-in-rock-art.md

       continent and while their meaning is not always known, they are often depicted using great artistry, skill and knowledge of animal physiology.
-However, research undertaken in southern Africa has demonstrated that in some contexts rhinoceros may be incorporated into the cosmological belief systems of the San\\|Bushman people (several culturally linked groups of indigenous people of southern Africa who were traditionally hunter-gatherers).\n\n"
+However, research undertaken in southern Africa has demonstrated that in some contexts rhinoceros may be incorporated into the cosmological belief systems of the San&#124;Bushman people (several culturally linked groups of indigenous people of southern Africa who were traditionally hunter-gatherers).\n\n"
   - sys: